-The works from Divergence of Birds are available for exhibition as prints and/or as translucent fabric images.
+The works from Divergence of Birds are available for sale and exhibition

 The artist sits in front of a banner with her image of a “Tri-colored Heron.”
 This was displayed along the Gowanus Canal as part of the City of Water Day in New York City, Summer 2022.